-- 21) Refer to the scenario above.
-Which of the following statements is true of the model? - A) The predictions of this model cannot be tested with data. - B) The predictions of this model are accurate and will hold for all individuals. - C) The predictions of this model can be applied to unlimited years of additional education. - D) The model predicts that two additional years of education is likely to increase future earnings by 60 percent.
+- 18) Refer to the scenario above.
+Which of the following statements is true of the model? - A) The predictions of this model cannot be tested empirically. - B) The prediction of the model is accurate and will hold for all individuals. - C) The prediction of this model can be applied to unlimited years of additional education. - D) The model predicts that two additional years of education is likely to increase future earnings by 60 percent.

-- 22) Refer to the scenario above.
-Which of the followings statements is true of the model? - A) The predictions of this model can be verified empirically. - B) The predictions of this model can only be applied for a limited number of years of additional education. - C) According to the model, 2 additional years of education will increase an individual's future wages 1.20 times. - D) According to the model, 2 additional years of education will increase an individual's future wages 2.98 times.
+- 19) Refer to the scenario above.
+Which of the followings statements is true of the model? - A) The predictions of this model can be verified empirically. - B) The predictions of this model can only be applied for a limited number of years of additional education. - C) According to the model two additional years of education will increase an individual's future wages 1.20 times. - D) According to the model two additional years of education will increase an individual's future wages 2.98 times.